-These collection procedures do not apply to separated employees (see SAM section 8776.6) or collection procedures for Industrial Disability Leave overpayments.
+Separated Employee: These collection procedures do not apply to separated employees (see SAM section 8293.1) or collection procedures for Industrial Disability Leave overpayments.

 Recoupment action must be initiated (written notification of overpayment to the employee) within three years from the date of overpayment in order to collect without the employee's consent, as provided in these procedures.

+Replenishment of Office Revolving Fund for Salary and Travel Advances: If an employee separates from state service and collection efforts are unsuccessful, agencies/departments must replenish their office revolving fund for the uncollected advances.
+To request replenishment, agencies/departments must complete a Claim for Reimbursement form, STD.
+27A.
+See SAM section 8072.

 Collective Bargaining Unit contracts (Memorandums of Understanding) for represented employees may contain overpayment collection provisions.
 The provisions of these contracts supersede any other collection procedures.
 Therefore, contracts should be reviewed carefully to identify overpayment collection provisions.